What is Turnover Tax?

 Deductibility of Mineral Royalty

-Mineral Royalty payable or paid is an admissible deduction in arriving at the gains and profits of a person carrying on mining operations.
+Mineral Royalty payable or paid is a non-deductible levy for computing company income tax when arriving at the gains and profits of a person carrying on mining operations.